Petropavl: Within the Russian Empire

-In Soviet period
+In the Soviet period

 In 1918, Petropavlovsk became one of the centers of the White Russian movement.
 On May 31, the chief of the Siberian Cossacks V. I. Volkov, with the support of the Czechoslovaks, overthrew the Soviet government.
 Colonel Pankratov became the commander of the city.
 The ideological justification for the resistance was the support of the Constituent Assembly.
 During the Peter and Paul operation of the 5th Army on October 31, 1919, Soviet power was restored in the city.

 In 1919–1921, Petropavlovsk was a district city in the Omsk province of the RSFSR.

 On August 26, 1920, the decree of the Central Executive Committee and the SNK of the RSFSR on the formation of the Autonomous Kyrgyz Republic (1920-1925), later the Cossack ASSR, was signed.
 Then four uyezds of the Omsk province of the RSFSR (existed in 1919–1925) (Atbasar, Akmolinsky, Kokchetavsky and Petropavlovsk) temporarily remained under the jurisdiction of the Sibrevkom until the final decision of the Extraordinary authorized Commission of the Kaztsik on the reception of this territory.
 The commission had two main tasks.
 First, to prepare the conditions for the implementation of administrative reform, as a result of which Petropavlovsk from a district city was to become the administrative center of the Akmola province.
 Secondly, to establish the borders of this province with other provinces of the RSFSR.
 On April 26, 1921, the resolution of the Extraordinary authorized Commission of Kaztsik on the admission and organization of the Akmola province with the administrative center in the city of Petropavlovsk was issued.

+A horse stud farm was established in the 1920s.
-From April 26, 1921, to January 17, 1928, Petropavlovsk was the administrative center of the Akmola province of the Kirghiz (from 1925 — Kazak) ASSR, which existed in 1920-1928[20].

-From January 17, 1928, to May 10, 1928, Petropavlovsk was the administrative center of the Kyzyl-Zhar district of the Kazakh ASSR.

-From May 10, 1928 to December 17, 1930, Petropavlovsk was the administrative center of the Petropavlovsk district of the Cossack ASSR.

-From December 17, 1930 to March 10, 1932, Petropavlovsk was directly controlled by the Republican government of the Cossack ASSR.

-From 1932–36, Petropavlovsk was the administrative center of the Karaganda region of the Kazakh ASSR.
+Within the Kazakh ASSR, Petropavlovsk was the administrative center of the Akmola province from April 26, 1921, to January 17, 1928, then of the Kyzyl-Zhar district from January 17, 1928, to May 10, 1928, and of the Petropavlovsk district from May 10, 1928 to December 17, 1930.
+From December 17, 1930 to March 10, 1932, Petropavlovsk was directly controlled by the Republican government of the Kazakh ASSR.
+From 1932 to 1936, Petropavlovsk was the administrative center of the Karaganda region of the Kazakh ASSR.
 From 1936, Petropavlovsk was the regional center of the established North Kazakhstan region within the Kazakh SSR and since 1991, the Republic of Kazakhstan.

 In 1941, when the USSR was invaded by the Axis powers during World War II, many factories producing heavy machinery were evacuated to the east.
 Many factories, such as the V. I. Lenin Plant, the S. M. Kirov Plant, and the V. V. Kuibyshev Plant, were built in Petropavlovsk to manufacture heavy equipment for the war, i.e. tanks, armored personnel carriers, and so on.
 Today, the remaining factories mostly produce and assemble small equipment.
+Also, in connection with the formation of the Polish Anders' Army, a Polish diplomatic post was located in the city from February to July 1942.